-Kingfisher Wind is expected to represent and investment of more than $452 million of private capital.
+Kingfisher Wind is expected to represent an investment of more than $452 million of private capital.
 The project will be capable of producing up to 300 MW of homegrown energy, enough to power about 100,000 homes.
-The RECs, or renewable electricity, from the facility are being sold to other parties.
+The RECs, or renewable energy credits, from the facility are being sold to other parties.

 Economic Benefits for Canadian and Kingfisher Counties

 Kingfisher Wind will create jobs and generate an entirely new source of long-term revenue for schools, governments, and landowners.